 Are you going to add to the range?

 I’ve started work on my next collection of Rosie Loves already and there will be an entirely different theme.
-I’m lucky to have travelled and worked abroad at various times in life and one of my future collections will draw from some of these experiences.
+I’m lucky to have traveled and worked abroad at various times in life and one of my future collections will draw from some of these experiences.
 I'm also getting close to bringing a very nautical, seaside inspired collection to our viewers.

 Can you tell us a little bit about yourself?